Kirsten West: Godmother of Southern Rock

 By September, they were married.

-Kirk was already deep in the whirlwind as Road Manager (aka Tour Mystic) for the ABB.
-Kirsten, by contrast, had spent years in the buttoned-up world of insurance, building a solid and respectable career.
+Kirk was already deep in the whirlwind as Road Manager (aka Tour Mystic) for the ABB, hard work, yes, but not tied to an office chair.
+Kirsten, by contrast, had spent years in the buttoned-up world of insurance.
 Marriage to Kirk opened a different kind of door for her, one that aligned with the restlessness she’d been feeling.
 She was more than ready to trade policy numbers and endless meetings for something with soul.

 Not long after, Kirk showed her some photographs from a recent trip to Macon — images of a house he just toured, the former communal home where the Allman Brothers once lived and jammed.